-- We show using extensive simulations of various scenarios, considering small-buffered bottleneck and nonbottleneck links, low-speed and high-speed access links, short- and long-lived flows, different number of flows, and different variants of TCP, that edge pacing achieves as good or better performance than host pacing in terms of link throughput and per-flow goodput. - We develop an analytical model that sheds light into the selection of the edge pacing delay parameter that maximises TCP throughput for different bottleneck link buffer sizes. - We argue that the benefits of edge pacing can be easily realised under tight operator control in real networks, unlike host pacing that requires a critical mass of uptake by end-users for it to be effective.
+- We show using extensive simulations of various scenarios, considering small-buffered bottleneck and non-bottleneck links, low-speed and high-speed access links, short- and long-lived flows, different number of flows, and different variants of TCP, that edge pacing achieves as good or better performance than host pacing in terms of link throughput and per-flow goodput. - We develop an analytical model that sheds light into the selection of the edge pacing delay parameter that maximises TCP throughput for different bottleneck link buffer sizes. - We present evidence that edge pacing is beneficial in practical networks that multiplex both TCP and real-time traffic, and argue that the benefits of edge pacing can be easily realised under tight operator control in real networks, unlike host pacing that requires a critical mass of uptake by end-users for it to be effective.

-Our intention is to show network operators that from a performance, configuration and deployment point-of-view, edge pacing presents an attractive alternative to host pacing as a mechanism for enabling scalable and energy-efficient core networks having small-buffers in the near future.
+Our intention is to show network operators that from a performance, configuration and deployment point-ofview, edge pacing presents an attractive alternative to host pacing as a mechanism for enabling scalable and energy-efficient core networks having small-buffers in the near future.

-The rest of this paper is organised as follows: Section II gives requisite background on traffic pacing studies.
-In Section III we present comprehensive simulation studies comparing the performance of host and edge pacing, and in Section IV we develop analytical insights into appropriate parameter settings.
-Section V discusses the deployment strategy for pacing, and the paper is concluded in Section VI.
+The rest of this paper is organised as follows: Section 2 gives requisite background on traffic pacing studies.
+In Section 3 we present comprehensive simulation studies comparing the performance of host and edge pacing, and in Section 4 we develop analytical insights into appropriate parameter settings.
+Section 5 shows that edge pacing benefits both TCP and real-time traffic, Section 6 discusses the deployment strategy for pacing, and the paper is concluded in Section 7.